United States Department of Veterans Affairs

 OBJECTIVE(S):

-This project is designed to test the effect of a CBT intervention for patients with chronic pain who are already engaged in VA treatment for substance use disorders compared to an educational supportive condition on measures of pain intensity, pain-related disability and pain-tolerance.
-A set of secondary analyses will examine if group CBT compared to the educational supportive condition is associated with greater reductions in illicit substance use over the follow-up time period and whether during-treatment reductions in pain mediate the effect of treatment assignment on later substance use.
-Finally, a series of secondary analyses will explore whether the hypothesized mechanisms of action for the CBT intervention mediate the effect of this intervention on pain intensity and pain tolerance.
+Our primary objectives were to evaluate the effects of a cognitive behavioral therapy (CBT) intervention, for patients with chronic pain and a substance use disorder, compared to an enhanced usual care (EUC) intervention on measures of pain intensity, pain-related disability, and pain-tolerance.
+A set of secondary aims will examine if group CBT compared to the EUC condition is associated with greater reductions in illicit substance use over the follow-up time period and whether during-treatment reductions in pain mediate the effect of treatment assignment on later substance use.

 METHODS: